-The mother of a three-year-old child talked to me about whether or not she really wants a second child.
-She is not an isolated case of men and women who are asking the same question.
+The mother of a 3-year-old child talked to me about whether or not she really wants a second child.
+She is not an isolated case, many men and women ask the same question.

-The husband of an almost 40 year-old wants to give their five-year-old a sibling.
-His wife doesn't.
+A husband wants a sibling for his 5-year-old.
+His nearly 40-year-old wife doesn't.
 She told me that she has weakened and agreed to see a fertility specialist, but isn't sure she can cope with another child.

 Although each situation is unique, the profound confusion surrounding the question of having more children is similar.
 Some people begin with a very practical approach and ask themselves questions like these: What will we give up in time, money, freedom, intimacy, and job advancement with another child in the household?
 How thin will we be able to stretch our financial resources?